 Whatever the reason, it isn’t the intention of Christians to deny the civil or human rights of anyone—and we recognize this is the allegation thrown at Christians who disagree with same-sex marriage.
 We believe that we are all made in the image of God, and we should certainly treat each other with respect and dignity because of this.

-There’s a religious side to it, and a civil side to it.
+There’s a religious side and a civil side to marriage.

 We’ve largely discussed the religious side up to this point.
 With a worldview grounded in Christianity, millions of American Christians believe same-sex marriage isn’t good for any society or any individual, because we were all created by the same God who didn’t design us for those things.